Financial Preparation

 • Experts suggest that you should use less than 30% of your credit.
 Going over that limit can incur higher fees and quickly prevent you from paying down debts.

 • Set up alerts to monitor fraud.
 Always keep an eye on your transactions for phony purchases.
 If you notice charges like these, notify your card company and put a hold on your account.
-You can easily monitor transactions like these or put your card on hold by using Digital Banking.
+Landmark members can easily monitor transactions like these or put their card on hold by using our mobile app.

 • Understand fees and how interest will be charged to your card.
 Annual fees and late payment fees can add up without you realizing.
 Get ahead of this by managing your monthly payments.